HaloZero/FEWD_Curriculum_24/Week_01_Basics/01_html_basics/slides.md

 ## Homework

-*	Create a resume website
-*	Watch a video on the Internet about the Internet
+*	Watch a video on the Internet about the Internet http://www.youtube.com/watch?v=7_LPdttKXPc
-*	Read about CSS Colors

 ---